TheMannster/tm-bridge/README.md

 1. Place `tm-bridge` in your resources folder
 2. Add `ensure tm-bridge` to your server.cfg
+3. Make sure it is started before any resources that require it
-3. Configure your framework in the config file
+4. Configure your framework in the config file

 ## Configuration